 Bricolage’s Midnight Radio Education Program brings project-based, arts education to schools.
 Bricolage is looking to grow the pool of teaching artists for our in-school Midnight Radio program.
 If you would like to know more about the program and how to be a teaching artist, please email us at firstname.lastname@example.org.
 Read this article about our Education program from PostIndustrial.

 Designer and Crew

 Wanna’ work with Bricolage?!
 From time to time, we look to increase our pool of skilled technicians, theatrical designers, and carpenters.
 These positions are contracted roles that help make both our rental and in-house shows run smoothly.
 If you want to get paid to lend a hand and join the Bricolage family, you can make sure we have your resume by submitting to email@example.com.

 Join the Board

-Bricolage’s board of directors aren’t your average bimonthly gathering of suits.
+Bricolage’s board of directors isn’t your average bi-monthly gathering of suits.
 They don’t just sit around and talk about what to do; they roll up their sleeves with the staff to get it done.